Determining the Dark Matter distribution in galaxies with Deep Learning: Results

-In Figure~\ref{fig:arch_compare} we show the obtained values of $\Delta_\s{MSE}(R)$ and $\Delta_\s{MAE}(R)$ for the four network architectures considered in this work, trained on 6 observational channels, namely the U,R \& Z-band SDSS images and the HI intensity average velocity and velocity dispersion maps (analogous results for different combinations of input data are shown in the Appendix~\ref{app:architecture_comparison}).
+In Figure~\ref{fig:arch_compare} we show the obtained values of $\Delta_\s{MSE}(R)$ and $\Delta_\s{MAE}(R)$ for the four network architectures considered in this work, trained on 6 observational channels, namely the \textit{u}, \textit{r}, and \textit{z}-band SDSS images and the HI intensity average velocity and velocity dispersion maps (analogous results for different combinations of input data are shown in the Appendix~\ref{app:architecture_comparison}).
 As can be seen from the plots, all four networks perform roughly equally well: they reach $\Delta_\s{MSE} \lesssim 0.2$ ($\Delta_\s{MAE} \lesssim 0.15$) around $R \sim 10$ kpc, while the errors gradually increase to $\Delta_\s{MSE} \sim 0.3$ ($\Delta_\s{MAE} \sim 0.2$) in the outskirts and rapidly grow at $R \lesssim 3$ kpc, where they can surge up to $\Delta_\s{MSE} \gtrsim 0.4$ ($\Delta_\s{MAE} \gtrsim 0.25$).
 These trends are in good agreement with our expectations, since the observations provide the strongest handle on the DM content at intermediate radii, where the DM halo begins to dominate the dynamics of the galaxy, but one still has a sufficient amount of baryons to trace its gravitational influence.
 On the other hand, at the largest few radial points the networks are extrapolating the DM mass profiles well beyond the extent of baryons, which naturally leads to increasing errors.
-However, it is important to emphasise that traditional methods (e.g., rotation curve analysis or Jeans modelling) are limited to the radii over which reliable kinematic traces are available, while our results clearly show that the neural networks are capable of inferring the DM mass profile even beyond that with fair accuracy.
 In the innermost parts (i.e. $R \lesssim 3$ kpc) the performance of the networks rapidly decreases, which implies weak correlations between the distribution and kinematics of visible matter with the underlying DM mass.
 This is again in agreement with our expectations, since the central parts of the galaxies are known to be dominated by baryonic physics.
-Furthermore, due to the difficulty of performing accurate measurements, as well as the complexity of the central regions, the traditional techniques of inferring the DM distribution are known to be even less successful in the inner few kpcs of the galaxies.
+Furthermore, due to the difficulty of performing accurate measurements, as well as the complexity of the central regions, the traditional techniques of inferring the DM distribution are known to be even less successful in the inner few kpcs of the galaxies (see, e.g., \cite{Oman2019})